armoniax/amc-dev-docs/docs/API/Math-API.md

 <h5 id="multeq_i128">multeq_i128()</h5>
   > uint64_t multeq_i128(uint128_t *  self, const uint128_t *   other )

-        将两个128位无符号整数相乘，并将该值赋给第一个参数。
+        Multiplies two 128 bit unsigned integers and assigns the value to the first parameter.
   - parameter
-    - self 指向要相乘的值的指针。它将被替换为结果
+    - self pointer to the value to be multiplied.
+It will be replaced with the result.
-    - other 指向要相乘的值的指针。
+    - other pointer to the value to be multiplied
   - return
-    -　double类型转换结果
+    -　double conversion result

 Example: